Buying a House with Cash Vs Getting a Mortgage

 Cash Funds Need to Be Readily Available

-In most cases, people do not leave large sums of money in a current or savings account because the interest rates are typically lower than returns you would expect from investments.
+Most people do not keep large sums of money in a current or savings account, as returns are often lower than those available through investments.

 Pros and Cons of Getting a Mortgage